Climate of the Tampa Bay area: Wet season

-The hot and wet season begins in May and lasts through October.
-Seasonal high temperatures average about 90s °F (around 32 °C) and lows in the mid-70s °F (around 24 °C), accompanied by high humidity and an almost daily chance of thunderstorms, especially in the afternoon.
-Day-to-day weather is remarkably consistent, with wet season average high and low temperatures usually only about five degrees above or below the record highs and lows.
+The warm and rainy season typically begins in late May and runs through October.
+Average high temperatures are in the low 90s °F (around 32 °C) with lows in the mid-70s °F (around 24 °C) during this period, and the combination of warm temperatures and high humidity brings an almost daily chance of rain and thunderstorms, especially in the afternoon.
+Day-to-day weather is remarkably consistent, with summertime average highs and lows within five to ten degrees of the record high and low for any given date.